How to Get the Best Deals on Textbooks and College Essentials

 There are a few stores we all think of when shopping for dorm items.
 They are listed below with strategies for shopping at each.

 Everyone knows that BBB has 20% off one item coupons everywhere.
 They come in the mail.
 They are in magazines.
 They come via e-mail or text if you sign-up to receive promotional mail from them.
 In the stores you are able to use as many coupons as you would like in one transaction.
 Raise also sells BBB discounted gift cards for both online purchases and in store purchases.
-Paying with a discounted gift card increases your savings.

 I am a Target shopper.
 I am in there at least once a week.
-If you have not downloaded their cartwheel app, do it now.
+If you have not downloaded the Target app, do it now.
 It is worth the time each shopping trip to search for the discounts they are offering through the app.
-I can't remember how long I have had the app, but my home screen shows I have saved $334.27 since I began using it.
+I can’t remember how long I have had the app, but my home screen shows I have saved $473 since I began using it.
 I also have a Target Redcard Debit card.
 When the checkout person asks if you would like to save 5%, say YES!
 There is no other credit or debit card offering this kind of benefit on every purchase with no limit.
 Again, check the Raise app for Target gift cards to increase your savings.

-Don't forget Amazon for all your college needs.
-Is there anything they don't have and have at a competitive price?
+Don’t forget Amazon for all your college needs.
+Is there anything they don’t have and have at a competitive price?
 Our family is Amazon Prime all the way.
 Free 2 day shipping on most everything they sell (plus many other benefits).
 I do not know how I would do Christmas without my Prime membership.
 Your student can use your membership while at school.
 They do not need their own.
 If you do not want a Prime membership, but your student could use one, an Amazon Prime Student is available for free for 6 months and then is half the price of the regular prime membership.
 I am excited about the Amazon@UTTexas location.
 My son can receive packages and return things easily and securely with the Amazon lockers.
 It is also a rental book drop-off location.
-Raise also has discounted Amazon cards.
-I periodically purchase some and put them in my account.

 I wish summer would last forever.
 I love having my kids around the house, but back to school and the cost of back to school is inevitable.
 Knowing How to Get the Best Deals on Textbooks and College Essentials will protect your wallet while you stock up on the things your kids will need for the school year is a necessity!
 There are several ways to squeeze every penny out of each purchase.
 Make your best deal with coupons, sales, tax-free weekends, and apps, then search for a discounted gift card from Raise before you check out.